 While infrared heaters have several benefits, they do also have a few potential downfalls.
-In larger rooms, compared to other types of heaters, infrared heaters can fall short at heating up the entire room.
+In larger rooms, compared to other types of heaters, infrared heaters can fall short at heating the entire room.
 The heat also stops flowing as soon as an infrared heater is turned off.

 Thus, this type of heater works best in places where the air in a space does not need to be warmed or would be inefficient to warm, such as a loading dock where doors are opened and closed often.
-Since the warm air in this type of space will quickly escape to the outside, heating the air would be inefficient; an infrared heater will continue to provide comfortable heating to you and the objects in the space, regardless of the doors constantly opening.
+Since the warm air in this type of space will quickly escape to the outside, heating the air would be inefficient; an infrared heater will continue to provide comfortable heating to you and the objects in the space, regardless of the doors continually opening.

 How Other Portable Heaters Compare

 There are many different types of portable space heaters that compete with the infrared heater.
 Each is used to heat a room or space without having to crank the central heating system (which can help lower your heating bills).
 However, not all heaters are created equal.
 Here’s how other types of portable heaters differ from infrared heaters.

 - How it works: Uses electricity to heat metal embedded in ceramic plates, warming the air near the heater in the process; heat then radiates to surrounding areas using natural or fan-induced convection currents

 - Reaches higher temperatures with less input energy than metal-coil heaters

 - Stays cool to the touch